 \item {\it Quadratic error reduction.} More strictly, if $\calR$ is such that, for given $(m, \tilde{u})$ and $u = \calF(m)$,

 then $||e^C||_{\calU} < ||\tilde{e}||_{\calU}^2$.
 Two orders of accuracy may thus be gained when $||\tilde{e}||_{\calU} < 1$. \end{itemize}

-\paragraph{Connection to the Newton Iteration} The corrector operator is directly related to Newton iteration for solving $\calR(m, u) = 0$.
+\paragraph{Connection to the Newton's Iteration} The corrector operator is directly related to Newton's iteration for solving $\calR(m, u) = 0$.
 Let $u_0 \in \calU$ be the initial guess, then the Newton step to solve $\calR(m, u) = 0$, for a fixed $m \in \calM$, is given by